All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 3. Track Progress Beyond the Scale

 The scale measures one thing: your relationship with gravity.
-It does not measure improved blood pressure, better sleep, increased energy, enhanced mobility, or improved mood.
+It doesn't measure improved blood pressure, better sleep, increased energy, enhanced mobility, or improved mood.
 Track all of these.
 When the scale stalls (and it will), these other metrics keep your motivation alive.
 Non-scale victories are often more meaningful than pounds lost.

 4. Build a Support System

 Motivation thrives in community.
 Share your goals with at least one person who will support you without judgment.
-This could be a partner, friend, online community, or your clinical team at Form Blends.
-Accountability is not about someone policing you.
-It is about having someone who sees your effort and cheers you on.
+This could be a partner, friend, online community, or your clinical team at FormBlends.
+Accountability isn't about someone policing you.
+It's about having someone who sees your effort and cheers you on.

 5. Plan for Motivation Dips

-Motivation is not constant.
+Motivation isn't constant.
 It fluctuates with your energy, stress level, hormones, sleep quality, and dozens of other factors.
 Instead of being caught off guard by a motivation dip, plan for it.
 Create a "motivation emergency kit" that includes: a list of your reasons for losing weight, a playlist that energizes you, a quick healthy meal you can prepare on autopilot, and the phone number of someone who lifts you up.

 6. Celebrate Process, Not Just Outcomes

-If you only celebrate reaching goal weight, you deprive yourself of motivational fuel during the entire journey.
+If you only celebrate reaching goal weight, you deprive yourself of motivational fuel during the entire process.
 Celebrate the process: you took your medication consistently this week, you meal-prepped on Sunday, you chose a walk even though you did not feel like it.
 Process celebrations reinforce the behaviors that produce results.

 7. Reframe Setbacks as Data